amyxylu/amy-lu-nomventory-client/README.md

 2. Open Terminal and run `npm install`
 3. Create a **.env** file and copy the text over from .env.sample.
 Update the base url if necessary, to match your server side port set up.
 4. Using terminal, run `npm run dev`
-5. Open browser link and enjoy the experience!
+5. Open browser link and enjoy!
+Make sure you click the play button on the media bar below, for the full experience!